leila100/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 return start
 middle = (end-start) // 2
 if egg breaks at middle:

 <!-- if egg breaks at middle, try a floor n/2 lower -->

 return get_f((end-start), start, middle)
 else:

 <!-- if egg doesn't break, try a floor n/2 above -->

 return get_f((end-start), middle, end)

+Runtime complexity would be: log(n) because we always divide the problem in two.